run-ai/docs/docs/admin/admin-ui-setup/dashboard-analysis.md

 To enable CPU Dashboards:

-1. Press the `Settings` icon, then press `General`
+1. Press the `Tools & Settings` icon, then press `General`.
-2. Toggle the *Show CPU dashboard* switch to enable the feature.
+2. Open the `Analytics` pane and toggle the *Show CPU dashboard* switch to enable the feature.

 Toggle the switch to `disable` to disable *CPU Dashboards* option.